 The Sierra Designs Clip Flashlight 2 is a lightweight budget tent that requires stakes to achieve livable volume.
-Its single front door is large and its mesh canopy allows for stargazing.
-The flashlight pocket is a little gimmicky but the cord that holds it up can also be used as a clothesline if you need to dry out small articles.
-There isn't a ton of headroom and it feels pretty cocoon-y.
-If you are into the lightweight single door tent, you should also check out the Big Agnes C Bar 2, which comes in at just about the same weight but is freestanding.
-We had a few issues with the Clip Flashlight 2 but if you're on a budget, it could be right for a backcountry adventure for two.
+Its single front door is large, and its mesh canopy allows for stargazing.
+The flashlight pocket is a little gimmicky, but the cord that holds it up can also be used as a clothesline if you need to dry out small articles.
+There isn't a ton of headroom, and it feels pretty cocoon-y.
+If you are into the lightweight single door tent, there are some freestanding options out there as well.
+We had a few issues with the Clip Flashlight 2, but if you're on a budget, it could be right for a backcountry adventure for two.

 Sierra Designs Clip Flashlight 2 Review

 Compare prices at 2 resellers Pros: Lightweight, compact, long